AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

 **Solution:**

-- Go to Phone Assistant - Battery - turn off *Eco Mode*.
+- Go to Phone Assistant - Battery - turn off *Eco Mode*
 - Go back and go to *Manual mode*
 - Tap on the Gear icon on top right - Background apps whitelist > Select *AdGuard*